Amityville II: The Possession: Plot

-The next day the police arrive, pick up the bodies, and Sonny is arrested.
-He lies and says he does not recall killing his family.
+The next day, the police arrive, pick up the bodies, and Sonny is arrested.
+Sonny tells Adamsky at the scene that he does not recall killing his family.
 Adamsky then realizes that Sonny is possessed and asks the bishops if he can perform an exorcism on him, but they refuse, not believing him.
-He takes it upon himself to perform an exorcism without the support of the Catholic Church.
-After freeing him from police custody, he takes Sonny to church.
+He then decides to perform an exorcism without the support of the Catholic Church.
+After freeing him from police custody, Adamsky takes Sonny to church.
 Sonny attacks him and escapes after seeing the crosses on the doors.
-Adamsky runs after Sonny, traces him to the house, and performs the exorcism, releasing Sonny's soul.
+Adamsky runs after Sonny traces him to the house, and performs the exorcism, releasing Sonny's soul.
 As the police arrive, Adamsky asks Father Tom to take Sonny away from him.
 Tom takes Sonny outside, where the police arrest him and take him back into custody.
 It is revealed that the demon has transferred itself into Adamsky.
-Father Adamsky's fate and his whereabouts are left unknown, and eventually, the house is put up for sale.
+Father Adamsky's fate and whereabouts are left unknown, and eventually, the house is put up for sale, now destined to be purchased by the Lutz family.